-- The Public-Right-of-Way (PROW): The PROW includes the street, curb, and sidewalk commonly referred to as "curbside charging."
+- The Public-Right-of-Way (PROW): The PROW includes the street, curb, and sidewalk.
+EV charging in the PROW is commonly referred to as "curbside charging."
 For these projects, it is critical that the City solicits input from the surrounding community, including residents and businesses.
-Curbside chargers may also be placed in residential areas for residents who lack access to off-street driveways and garages.
-Due to physical constraints of both charging infrastructure and EVs, curbside charging is currently only feasible where parking spaces are diagonal or perpendicular.
-Oakland's first curbside chargers were installed at Lafayette Park in Old Oakland. - Public Garages and Lots: Public chargers can also be located in publicly accessible parking garages and lots.
-Some of these facilities are owned by the City, but a majority are privately owned.
-Decisions about siting EV charging infrastructure in these facilities is up to the individual owners.
+Curbside chargers may also be placed in residential areas for residents who lack access to off-street parking.
+Due to physical constraints of both charging infrastructure and EVs, curbside charging in commercial areas should only be pursued where parking spaces are diagonal or perpendicular.
+Oakland's first curbside chargers were installed at Lafayette Square in Old Oakland. - Public Garages and Lots: Some of these facilities are owned by the City, but a majority are privately owned.
+Decisions about siting EV charging infrastructure in lots and garages are up to the individual owners.
 Construction planning tends to be simpler in these cases because there are fewer overlapping jurisdictions to coordinate, hardware is often easier to install, and less public engagement is needed for private facilities.
 Depending on the site, both Level 2 and DC fast chargers can be appropriate.
 The City has installed public chargers in multiple parking structures, including Pacific Renaissance Plaza (Chinatown), Dimond Lot (Dimond District), and City Center West Garage (Downtown).

-The City must balance the need for public EV charging infrastructure with other sustainable mobility priorities, ensuring that space for pedestrians, bikes, and public transit users is not degraded.
-Installation of EV chargers in the PROW must respect the City's adopted policies and plans, including the 2019 Bicycle Plan, 2017 Pedestrian Plan, and 2020 Transit Action Strategy.
+The City must balance the need for public EV charging infrastructure with other sustainable mobility priorities, ensuring sufficient space for pedestrians, bikes, and public transit users.
+Curbside charger installation must respect the City's adopted policies and plans, including the 2019 Bicycle Plan, 2017 Pedestrian Plan, and 2020 Transit Action Strategy.
 Wherever possible, the City will pair public chargers with EV Carsharing services, EV shuttles, or e-micromobility.